 - Normal range: A 24-70mm or a 24-120mm would probably be your most used lens during the workshop.
 Example shot:

 - Telephoto range: There might be good opportunities for using telephoto lenses as well, so make sure to grab a lightweight 70-200mm or a 70-300mm lens.

-- You might also want to consider bringing a fast wide-angle prime, like a 24mm f/1.4 or f/1.8 lens – there might be good opportunities for astrophotography in Wadi Rum and Petra.
+- You might also want to consider bringing a fast wide-angle prime, like a 24mm f/1.4 or f/1.8 lens – there might be good opportunities for astrophotography in the deserts of UAE and Jordan.

 A tripod is an absolute must for this workshop.
 Please take a good, sturdy tripod – see our article on choosing a tripod for recommendations.
 It will be needed for sunrise, sunset and astrophotography shots.
 Don’t forget your tripod quick release adapters (we have had people before who forgot those).
 If you always prefer shooting on a tripod, make sure to grab one that is easy to setup (provided that it is not flimsy), as we would not want to delay the whole group because of a single complex setup.
 There will not be any need for monopods or other camera support gear for this workshop.